American Spectator (literary magazine): Political agenda

 As a member of the editorial board from November 1932 until February 1934, Theodore Dreiser sought to steer the paper towards a leftist agenda.
 Although he solicited contributions from Russian acquaintances, Marxist painter Diego Rivera, pro-labor journalist Bruce Crawford, and technocracy leader Howard Scott, Dreiser was mostly unsuccessful at turning the paper into a voice for the left political agenda.
 However, Dreiser did succeed at giving ink to issues such as railroad reform, birth control, and the criminal justice system.

 Dreiser's political agenda was stymied by his coeditors, namely Nathan and Boyd, who rejected many of his attempted contributions to the content of the paper.
-Theodore Dreiser wrote a letter to British Novelist John Cowper Powys on September 8, 1932, describing the purpose of The American Spectator, and invited him to submit work for publication.
+Theodore Dreiser wrote a letter to British novelist John Cowper Powys on September 8, 1932, describing the purpose of The American Spectator, and invited him to submit work for publication.
 In November 1932, Dreiser again writes to Powys explaining that his co-editors would not allow him to publish his article.

 Dreiser was further irritated by his belief that Nathan and Boyd were averse to articles about social and economic issues.
 The conflict led to Dreiser's resignation in January 1934, and his name appeared in the masthead for the final time in February 1934.

 Founding editors depart

 The founding editors (minus Dreiser and plus Anderson) made good on their promise from the first issue to leave the paper once they no longer enjoyed the work.
-A February 28, 1935, article in the New York Times announced their intentions: "Following their pledge of thirty months ago that when they tired of editing The American Spectator they would "retire to their estates," the editors announced yesterday the discontinuance of the periodical.
-The editors are George Jean Nathan, Ernest Boyd, Eugene O'Neill, James Branch Cabell and Sherwood Anderson."
+A February 28, 1935, article in The New York Times announced their intentions: "Following their pledge of thirty months ago that when they tired of editing The American Spectator they would "retire to their estates," the editors announced yesterday the discontinuance of the periodical.
+The editors are George Jean Nathan, Ernest Boyd, Eugene O'Neill, James Branch Cabell and Sherwood Anderson.".

 It was reported that the publication was turning a profit of $1,000 per month, but the enterprise had evolved into a "property" as opposed to a "diversion".

-Charles Angoff served as editor from 1935–36, and John F. Lehman was editor until the final issue in May 1937.
+Charles Angoff served as editor from 1935 to 1936, and John F. Lehman was editor until the final issue in May 1937.